 Clean the wound – Rinse the wound with water and diluted liquid soap.
 If there is dirt or debris embedded in the wound after washing, visit MedExpress.
 Thorough wound cleaning reduces the risk of infection and tetanus.

 Apply an antibiotic – Once the wound is clean, apply a thin layer of antibiotic ointment or cream.
 This keeps the surface moist, reduces risk of infection, and helps your body heal more efficiently.

 Cover the wound – A bandage helps keep fresh wounds clean and bacteria-free.
 Change the bandage daily, or if it gets dirty or wet.

 Watch for infection – If you notice the wound isn’t healing, or if there is increased pain, redness, drainage, warmth, or swelling, it may be infected.
-Please visit your neighborhood MedExpress to have a medical provider examine the wound and provide treatment.
+Please visit your neighborhood MedExpress to have a medical provider examine the wound and determine proper treatment.